robertncl/gh-action-demo/.github/aks/README.md

 File format

-Provide a CSV file with the header:
+Provide a JSON array of objects with the fields:

-subscriptionId,resourceGroup,clusterName,namespace,deploymentName[,kubeContextName]

-Notes:

-- Lines starting with `#` are ignored
-- `kubeContextName` (6th column) is optional, used only for logging
-- Example entries are provided in `clusters.csv`
+- subscriptionId
+- resourceGroup
+- clusterName
+- namespace
+- deploymentName
+- kubeContextName (optional)

+Example: see `clusters.json`.

 Required secrets